-A major in International Studies (IS) prepares students to take their place as citizens of the world.
-The multi-disciplinary approach aims at immersing students in various methods of analyzing contemporary international issues.
-Students gain a foundation in the disciplines of political science and international relations, and a deeper knowledge of global issues from courses in anthropology, economics, geography, history, and sociology.
-An important goal of this study is to describe the nature and evolution of contemporary global structures.
+The B.A degree in International Studies prepares students to take their place as citizens of the world.
+Through a multi-disciplinary program of study, students develop practical skills and knowledge to analyzing a range of contemporary global issues.
+Students gain a foundation in global studies and international relations, and a deeper knowledge of global issues that draws from courses in anthropology, economics, environmental studies, economics, geography, history, international relations, and political science.

-Students develop regional expertise in a specific country or world region (e.g., China, India, Japan, Europe, or Latin America), gain competency in a second language, and are strongly encouraged to participate in study abroad opportunities.
-In addition to regional expertise, students pick one of the following Specialization Tracks for a thematic focus: (1) Globalization and Social Change; (2) International Relations and Security; or (3) International Political Economy Development.
+The program of study allow students to develop regional expertise in specific countries or world regions (e.g., China, India, Japan, Africa, Europe, or Latin America), gain competency in a second language, and are strongly encouraged to participate in study abroad opportunities.
+In addition to regional expertise, students select from one of two Concentration for a thematic focus: